-1. General Leave Guidelines:
+General Leave Guidelines:

-- i.
-Residents must be present for a minimum of 75% business days to pass a one-block rotation. - ii.
-Leave requests must be submitted at least 90 days in advance.
-No leave requests will be considered less than 90 days in advance unless extraordinary circumstances can be demonstrated.
-The Residency Director must approve any exceptions. - iii.
+- 1. Residents must be present for a minimum of 75% business days to pass a one-block rotation. - 2.
+Leave requests must be submitted at least 180 days in advance.
+No leave requests will be considered less than 180 days in advance unless extraordinary circumstances can be demonstrated.
+The Residency Director must approve any exceptions. - 3.
 Leave is not permitted on primary hospital call services except in extraordinary circumstances.
-In such situations, residents must provide written justification as to why the leave should be approved. - iv.
-Annual leave is not permitted during the first two weeks of July OR the last two weeks of June except in extraordinary circumstances. - v.
+In such situations, residents must provide written justification as to why the leave should be approved. - 4.
+Annual leave is not permitted during the first two weeks of July OR the last two weeks of June except in extraordinary circumstances. - 5.
 Administrative or educational leave requires a copy of the brochure/email of the educational activity before the request will be considered.
-No more than five days of educational and/or administrative leave will be granted per academic year, PGY-2 and PGY-3, and does not roll over if unused. - vi.
-Coverage must be arranged for Family Medicine clinics if the leave request is made less than 90 days prior to clinic.
-Leave will be granted at the Residency Director's discretion. - vii.
-It is the resident's responsibility to email the rotation preceptor, Family Medicine suite, Residency Office, inpatient service, and clinic to which the resident is assigned of any forthcoming absence. - viii.
-Cancellations and changes to approved leave must be made in writing. - ix.
-Sick leave may only be used for personal illness, MD appointments, or the illness of a family member as outlined below.
+No more than five days of educational and/or administrative leave will be granted per academic PGY-2 and PGY-3 year and does not roll over if unused.

+- 6. Coverage must be arranged for Family Medicine clinics if the leave request is made less than 90 days prior to clinic..
+Leave will be granted at the Residency Director's discretion. - 7.
+It is the resident's responsibility to email the rotation preceptor, Family Medicine suite, Residency Office, inpatient service, and clinic to which the resident is assigned of any forthcoming absence. - 8.
+Cancellations and changes to approved leave must be made in writing. - 9.
+Sick leave may only be used for personal illness, MD appointments or the illness of a family member as outlined below.
 Sick leave may not be used as annual time.
-Once sick leave is exhausted a resident may use annual leave in lieu of sick leave. - x.
+Once sick leave is exhausted a resident may use annual leave in lieu of sick leave. - 10.
 NOTE: At any given time between 8:00 am and 5:00 pm Monday through Friday, residents should either be on their assigned rotation, in clinic, in academics, or on leave with a properly prepared and approved leave request.

-2. Types of Leave and Leave Process
+Types of leave and leave process

-i.
-Annual Leave

-Each resident is permitted two weeks (10 business days) of paid annual leave per year, plus one week at Christmas/New Year.
-Unused annual leave time does not accrue from year to year.
-During PGY-1, these weeks may be taken during the following rotations: EKG, Geriatrics, and

-Surgery.
-Any on-call weekend days requested as part of a vacation will not be considered unless coverage is arranged and listed on the request form.

-When anticipating leave while on a rotation associated with University Medical Center specialty clinics (Pediatrics, Psychiatry, Sports Medicine, Surgery Clinic), coverage arrangements must be made and listed on the request form.

-Other suggested annual leave rotations include Cardiology, Emergency Medicine, Neurology, Orthopedics, Rural Medicine, or other electives.

-Leave may not exceed one week during any rotation provided the resident completes the required 75% business days to pass the rotation.
+- 1. Vacation (Annual Leave): Each resident is permitted two weeks (10 business days) of paid vacation per year, plus one week at Christmas/New Year.
+Unused vacation time does not accrue from year to year.
+During PGY-1, these weeks may be taken during the following rotations: EKG, Geriatrics, and Surgery.
+Any on-call weekend days requested as part of a vacation will not be considered unless coverage is arranged and listed on the request form. - When anticipating leave while on a rotation associated with University Medical Center specialty clinics (Pediatrics, Psychiatry, Sports Medicine, Surgery Clinic), coverage arrangements must be made and listed on the request form. - Other suggested vacation rotations includes Cardiology, Emergency Medicine, Neurology, Orthopedics, Rural Medicine, or other electives. - Leave may not exceed one week during any rotation provided the resident completes the required 75% business days to pass the rotation.
 Requests for two consecutive weeks of leave spanning two different rotations in two different blocks will be considered on a case-by-case basis.

-ii.
-Sick Leave
+No leave will be allowed on split/two-week rotations.

-Residents are permitted 12 sick days per year.
+2. Sick Leave: Residents are permitted 12 sick days per year.

 Residents on hospital service who are sick must notify a Chief Resident and attending physician on call via phone and the Residency Office via email.
-Arrangement for the back-up resident to be called will be the responsibility of Chief Residents.
-Text messaging is not acceptable.
+Arrangement for the